A Myan Yout

 Additon of driver name changed dispute resolution.

 Adding a driver name to the tracking view wasn't a UI preference.
-It was a direct response to a real operational problem: lost parcel complaints that took hours to investigate because no one could confirm who handled the delivery.
+It was a direct response to a real operational problem.

-Driver experience - designed for the field, not the office
+Driver experience: designed for the field, not the office

-solutions for Duplicate parcel taken
+/ solutions for Duplicate parcel taken

-One scan replaces a long scroll.
+One barcode scan resolves a long scroll.

 Phone-first, no app install needed.

 Since a native app was planned for a later phase, I designed the driver surface as a mobile-optimized web interface.
-Drivers got a full phone-first experience from day one and no install required.

-Delivery: In Progress
+In Progress Delivery

 Payment: Prepaid